We get this question a lot:

 But, what does 'bespoke' mean?"

-To make a long story short, it's a fancy way of saying "custom-made".
+To make a long story short, it's a fancy way of saying "custom-made" or "custom-tailored".

 Adjective.
 Something commissioned to a particular specification.
 "Bespoke" is derived from the verb to "bespeak," meaning to "speak for something" or "to give order for it to be made."